Geeneus: Career

-1993-2000: Pressure FM and Rinse's pirate radio beginnings
+1993–2000: Pressure FM and Rinse's pirate radio beginnings

 Warren has been a DJ from the age of fifteen.
 He had a show on the pirate radio station Pressure FM, through which he met fellow resident DJ Slimzee, although they were both kicked off due to "politics", thought to have included their young age and Slimzee's popularity.
 On the weekend of 1994's Notting Hill Carnival, unable to find rival stations willing to take on DJs their age, the pair began operating Rinse FM as a pirate station alongside friends Beanie and Fury, first broadcasting from the kitchen of a friend's brother's council flat in Ingram House, Bow.
 Warren and the station's other resident DJs initially played jungle music and later UK garage, which soon evolved into grime, and they carved a niche for themselves by platforming MCs more than other stations.

 Warren's friends quickly coined the nickname Geeneus for him in reference to his proficiency in broadcasting technology.
-The location of transmissions constantly changed in order to evade officials from the Department of Trade and Industry who were routinely seizing their equipment, and included his grandmother's front room, Slimzee and Wiley's homes, a number of empty flats including one on the Crossways Estate which they exchanged with its resident for an aeroplane ticket to Ireland, and a derelict warehouse.
+The location of transmissions constantly changed to evade officials from the Department of Trade and Industry who were routinely seizing their equipment, and included his grandmother's front room, Slimzee and Wiley's homes, a number of empty flats including one on the Crossways Estate which they exchanged with its resident for an aeroplane ticket to Ireland, and a derelict warehouse.